 You found your sweet spot.

 Psychologists call this “flow,” your ability to become so engrossed in an activity that your body actually goes on autopilot.
-You’ve probably experienced it before – the feeling that nothing can stop you, that you got this.
+You’ve probably experienced it before – the feeling that nothing can stop you, that you’ve got this.

 This is why we train, the natural high, being most inside our bodies, expecting a return on what we invest in the effort.
 No matter the activity you love, you demand payback.
 And when you reach a goal, it fuels your intensity and desire for more.

 What keeps you training?
-New personal records, competition, the challenge of a new workout, social support, losing 50 pounds or putting muscles on what used to be twiggy arms and legs?
+New personal records, competition, the challenge of a new workout, social support, losing 50 pounds, or putting muscles on what used to be twiggy arms and legs?

-You’re already dedicated to sweating-it-out, but what happens when you’re “off” your game?
+You’re already dedicated to sweating it out, but what happens when you’re “off” your game?